2doupo/Shooter/README.md

 exit=escape

 There are 4 different items that spawn when you kill enemy:
-Shield, Heal, CandenceUp and DoubleShot
+Shield, Heal, CadenceUp and DoubleShot

 Each last 5 second except Heal.